Project: Artists Studio Company

 The exhibition had a varied and busy programme with events and interventions throughout the ten days it was open.
 The private view attracted over 150 people, and two artists gave performances.
 One of the artists, Alex Bodea, created Visual notes of a non-tourist in London, a cinematic reading which presented her research into the creative process of some of the artists and curators involved in the exhibition, as well as other aspects of her one week stay in London.
 Developed especially for the exhibition, this performance was exemplary of her work, which stands at the crossroads of visual art, journalism and poetry, fuelled by a desire to witness and record.

 Another of the performances was Camilla Brueton’s YOU ARE HERE: now, not then, a visual essay made especially for Acts of Searching Closely.
 The work brought together texts and images that reflect on a shifting urban landscape.
 The essay was performed for the opening night and screened at the off-site artist film screening at DIY Space for London.
-Visit the project’s website to see the work of the other exhibiting artists.

 The success of the project lay in our persistence to act upon our initial intentions.
 The efforts of all members of the group, alongside our commitment to our collaborators, remained high throughout the whole process.
 The ambitious goals we set ourselves were successfully realised in the quality of the artists, the exhibition installation and the programme, which was supported by money raised through our Kickstarter campaign.
 The financial support meant that the artists could create work that they could not have otherwise made.